Hacker0x01/react-datepicker/README.md

 More information about the different ways of customisation can on https://hacker0x01.github.io/react-datepicker.

+## Compatibility

+We're always trying to stay compatible with the latest version of React.
+We can't support all older versions of React, since React is still < 1.0 and introducing breaking changes every release.

+Latest compatible versions:
+React 0.13: React-datepicker v0.13.0
+pre React 0.13: React-datepicker v0.6.2

 ## Local Development

 To help developing this Datepicker, there are two important branches.
 The `master` branch contains the latest version of the Datepicker component and the `gh-pages` branch contains the examples used on https://hacker0x01.github.io/react-datepicker.